christopherbengtsson/vchat-p2p-mono/apps/web/src/assets/docs/terms-of-service-v1.md

 ### 6.1.
 Reporting System

-- Users can report inappropriate behavior or underage users
+- Users can report inappropriate behavior
-- Reports are reviewed automatically based on frequency and severity
+- Reports are reviewed automatically based on frequency
 - Multiple reports trigger automated enforcement actions
 - The service maintains fingerprinting technology to prevent banned users from creating new accounts

 ### 6.2.
 Ban System

-- The service reserves the right to ban users for Terms violations
-- Bans may be temporary or permanent
+- Users may receive temporary suspensions (SUSPENDED status) or permanent bans (BANNED status)
-- Banned users' device signatures and masked IPs may be stored to prevent abuse
+- Suspended users cannot access the service until their suspension period ends
+- Permanently banned users' accounts are automatically deleted from the system
+- Account deletion for permanently banned users occurs daily at 01:00 CET

 ### 6.3.
 Automated Enforcement

 The service implements an automated tiered enforcement system:

-- Three reports within 24 hours result in a 24-hour suspension
+- Three reports within 24 hours result in a 24-hour suspension (SUSPENDED status)
-- Five reports within 72 hours result in a 72-hour suspension
+- Five reports within 72 hours result in a 72-hour suspension (SUSPENDED status)
-- Seven reports within 7 days result in a 7-day suspension
+- Seven reports within 7 days result in a 7-day suspension (SUSPENDED status)
-- Ten reports within 30 days result in a permanent account ban
+- Ten reports within 30 days result in a permanent ban (BANNED status) and account deletion

 All enforcement actions are automated and based on user reports.
 Users who are reported are automatically added to the reporter's ignore list for their protection.

-Ban durations are enforced from the moment of ban application and may extend slightly beyond the stated duration due to technical processing times.
-All temporary bans are processed for lifting once per day at 00:00 UTC.
+Suspended accounts automatically regain access once their suspension period ends (processed daily at 00:00 UTC).
+Permanently banned accounts are deleted from the system daily at 01:00 CET.

 ## 7. Technical Infrastructure